-I noticed that the results of my surgeries on clear-cut problems in the presence of long-standing pain were not consistent and patients would often be made worse.
+I noticed that the results of my surgeries on clear-cut problems in the presence of long-standing pain weren’t consistent and patients would often be made worse.
 I had thought that the pain relief afforded by my surgery would compel people to move forward with the rest of their rehab.
-The severity of the pathology I was addressing was stunning and correcting it frequently was not helpful.
-Ernie’s story is not unusual.
+The severity of the pathology I was correcting was stunning.
+Ernie’s story is common.
 One of my fellows succinctly pointed out that whatever pain that is left is now 100% of the pain.

 Chronic pain can be a complication of any surgery

 I ran across a series of papers that showed that if you underwent a simple uncomplicated procedure, such as a hernia repair, while experiencing chronic pain in another part of your body you could end up in chronic pain at the surgical site up to 40% of the time.
 (1) Five to ten percent of the time it would become permanent.
 I was never taught that this was a possibility and it is not usually presented as a potential complication of surgery.
 If I had an infection rate of 5 – 10%, I would not be in practice for long – and infections are solvable.
 When will the pain stop?